 The purpose of Two-Step Verification is to protect you from unauthorized logins into your Ring account.

 Every time you log into Ring (any app, ring.com or Ring Community) you will receive a One-Time Passcode via your email address on file, and you will have to enter a six-digit code to successfully log in.
+If you have set up your security settings to receive text messages instead of emails, check your text messages for the passcode.

 - The passcode expires after 10 minutes.